 \section{A Non-Asymptotically Valid Robust KSD Test}

 The robust-KSD test introduced in \Cref{sec: robust KSD test} is only well-calibrated when $n \rightarrow \infty$.
 In this appendix, we now derive a robust test that is well-calibrated with finite samples.
-The test rejects the null $\Hc_0$ in \eqref{eq: KSD-ball hypotheses} if
+An immediate consequence is that a stronger, uniform Type-I error control can be achieved.